usask-rc/ansible-ec2-al2023/README.md

 ```
 ansible-playbook -i aws_ec2.yml update.yml
 ```
+If all goes well the Ansible output should not be red text.

 Note: if you are trying to get ssh agent working in WSL, the syntax is slightly different:
 ```